juhwan1014/ios-Rock_Paper_Scissors-App/README.md

 # ios-Rock_Paper_Scissors-App

 <br />
-- This App is a Single View App
+- This App is a Single View App<br />
-- 2 UIImageView elements (one for each player's image)
+- 2 UIImageView elements (one for each player's image)<br />
-- 2 UIButtons, that when clicked, select a random image (rock, paper or scissors), and load this image into each player's UIImageView
+- 2 UIButtons, that when clicked, select a random image (rock, paper or scissors), and load this image into each player's UIImageView<br />
-- A title label
+- A title label<br />
-- A label that shows the game result
+- A label that shows the game result<br />
 <br /><br />

 **Rules:**